Research Proposal- Basics

 Theoretical research problems

 Theoretical research focuses on expanding knowledge and understanding rather than directly contributing to change.
-You can identify a research problem by reading recent research, theory and debates on the topic to find a gap in what is currently known about it.
+Research Problem Identification involves reviewing recent studies, theories, and debates to find gaps in existing knowledge and uncover research opportunities.
 You might look for:

 • A phenomenon or context that has not been closely studied